Millie Bobby Brown Shares Sweet Selfie With Taylor Swift

 Swift, on the other hand, can be seen wearing a polka-dotted plaid shirt as she wears her long, blonde locks down and curled with her short bangs sweeping across her face.
 Like Brown, it appears as though Taylor is wearing very little makeup in the sweet snapshot.

-So far, Millie’s photo with Tay has already earned her a ton of attention with over 2.9 million likes in addition to 22,000 comments.
+So far, Millie’s photo with Tay has already earned her a ton of attention with more than 2.9 million likes in addition to 22,000 comments.
 Many fans simply took the opportunity to fan girl over the snapshot while countless other fans confessed that they cannot wait for the upcoming season of Stranger Things to start.

 “Omg Taylor swift met Millie!!
 Lucky.”